How to enforce non-positive price coefficients on Conjointly?

 - Marginal Willingness To Pay (MWTP) from Generic Conjoint will not be available

-If you have a strong reason to believe that the consumers will always prefer lower prices for your products/services, and would like to avoid having positive price coefficients, you can take the following steps to enforce a non-positive price coefficients:
+If you have a strong reason to believe that the consumers will always prefer lower prices for your products/services, and would like to avoid having non-linear or positive price coefficients, you can take the following steps to enforce a non-positive price coefficients:

 - Go to the Advanced settings tab of your experiment and look for the Analytics options module